bento-platform/bento/README.md

 ./bentoctl.bash work-on web
 ```

-This will clone the `bento_web` repository into `./repos/web` if necessary, and start it in development mode,
+This will clone the `bento_web` repository into `./repos/web` if necessary, and start it in local mode,
 which means on-the-fly Webpack building will be available.
+All local-mode services are inherently in
+development mode, even if `MODE=prod` globally, through inheritance of Compose files.

 ⚠️ **Warning for local development** ⚠️